The Rolling Stones: 2002–2011: 40th anniversary

 Martin Scorsese filmed the Stones performances at New York City's Beacon Theatre on 29 October and 1 November 2006 for the documentary film, Shine a Light, released in 2008.
 The film features guest appearances by Buddy Guy, Jack White, and Christina Aguilera.
-An accompanying soundtrack, also titled Shine a Light, was released in April 2008 and reached number 2 in the UK and number 11 in the US.
-The album's debut at number 2 on the UK charts was the highest position for a Rolling Stones concert album since Get Yer Ya-Ya's Out!
-The Rolling Stones in Concert in 1970.
+An accompanying soundtrack, also titled Shine a Light, was released in April 2008 and reached No. 2 in the UK and No. 11 in the US.
+The album's debut at No. 2 on the UK charts was the highest position for a Rolling Stones live album since Get Yer Ya-Ya's Out in 1970.
 At the Beacon Theatre show, music executive Ahmet Ertegun fell and later died from his injuries.

 The band toured Europe throughout June and August 2007.
 12 June 2007 saw the release of the band's second four-disc DVD set: The Biggest Bang, a seven-hour film featuring their shows in Austin, Rio de Janeiro, Saitama, Shanghai, and Buenos Aires, along with extras.
 On 10 June 2007, the band performed their first gig at a festival in 30 years, (Note: The previous performance was in 1976 at the Knebworth Fair.) at the Isle of Wight Festival, to a crowd of 65,000, and were joined onstage by Amy Winehouse.
 On 26 August 2007, they played their last concert of the Bigger Bang tour at the O_{2} Arena in London.
 At the conclusion of the tour, the band had grossed a record-setting $558 million and were listed in the 2007 edition of Guinness World Records.
 On 12 November 2007, ABKCO released Rolled Gold: The Very Best of the Rolling Stones, a double-CD remake of the 1975 compilation Rolled Gold.
 In July 2008, the Rolling Stones left EMI to sign with Vivendi's Universal Music, taking with them their catalogue stretching back to Sticky Fingers.
 New music released by the band while under this contract was to be issued through Universal's Polydor label.